nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/documentdb.md

 ## Limitations

-- fulltext search at repository level using `DocumentDB` is not supported due to `DocumentDB` limitations.
-You need to rely on `Elasticsearch` or `OpenSearch`.
-This requires to disable repository fulltext search.
-See the [configuration]({{page space='nxdoc' page='documentdb#configuration'}}) section.
+- Fulltext search at repository level is not supported due to `DocumentDB` limitations.
+Use `Elasticsearch` or `OpenSearch` for fulltext search.
+This requires you to disable repository fulltext search.
+For additional information, see the [configuration]({{page space='nxdoc' page='documentdb#configuration'}}) section.
-- retryable writes are not supported.
-You need to disable this.
-See the [configuration]({{page space='nxdoc' page='documentdb#configuration'}}) section.
+- Retryable writes are not supported.
+You must disable this.
+For additional information, see the [configuration]({{page space='nxdoc' page='documentdb#configuration'}}) section.
-- the `DocumentDB` instance type chosen affects the number of open cursor at any given time.
+- The chosen `DocumentDB` instance type affects the number of open cursor at any given time.

-Note there are also other differences that should not affect Nuxeo.
+Note: There are also other differences that should not affect Nuxeo.
 Please refer to `DocumentDB`:
 - [Differences With MongoDB](https://docs.aws.amazon.com/documentdb/latest/developerguide/text-search.html#text-index-mongo-diff)
 - [Functional Differences](https://docs.aws.amazon.com/documentdb/latest/developerguide/functional-differences.html#functional-differences.with-mongodb)

 ## Configuration

-To use `DocumentDB` you need the following options:
+To use `DocumentDB`, you need the following options:

 ```properties
 nuxeo.templates=<MY_TEMPLATES>,mongodb